moefinley/css-wrangler/readme.md

  - Open the results page from a command
  - Improve logging (Standard log, verbose log, error log and switches)
  - Find a cross browser replacement for document.querySelector() without effecting the page so results can be gathered from IE8
+ - On the results page add a checkbox next to each difference allowing property/value combinations to be ignored for the Original, Comparand or both.

 ### Medium term
  - Allow the gathering of a/b computed styles and the comparision to happen at separate times